 I fully accept as I’ve stated many times in previous posts, on average you have to spend more to purchase a pellet grill over a typical charcoal/gas grill.
 There are reasons for the higher average price of pellet grills, but that’s not the subject of this post.
-When I’ve been asked questions about pellet grills I’ve heard on more than one occasion ‘but aren’t pellet grills more expensive to run?’.
-So with this post, I wanted to discuss this question and to show how the opposite can actually be true, and pellet grilling/smoking can have lower running costs than charcoal and gas grilling/smoking.
-I’ll also discuss how certain pellet grills consume less BBQ wood pellets than others.
+When I’ve been asked questions about pellet grills, I’ve heard on more than one occasion, ‘but aren’t pellet grills more expensive to run?’.
+So with this post, I wanted to discuss this question and to show how the opposite can actually be true.
+Right, let’s get into this shall we!

 Introduction To BBQ Wood Pellet Consumption

-What Do Pellet Grill Manufacturers/Retailers Say About Pellet Consumption?
+What Do Pellet Grill Manufacturers/Retailers Say About Pellet Usage?

 “We’ve estimated that a 24-inch pellet grill will burn through about 3 lbs. of pellets per hour.
 Keep in mind that cooler temperatures will make your grill work harder, resulting in more pellets burned.
 So depending on the temperature and what’s on the grill for dinner tonight you can estimate how long your bag of pellets will last.” – CampChef.com